luizclaudiolc/luizclaudiolc/README.md

 # Hi, i'm Luiz Claudio! :wave:

-- I live in Petrópolis-RJ, :brazil:.
+- I live in Criciúma-SC, :brazil:.
 - I have been learning more about Ruby on Rails , Angular, Typescript and D3.js.

 ## Mais sobre mim